Sham Contracting and Visa-Compliance Code of Conduct

 Statement of non-compliance

-If you answer ‘No’ to any of the questions in this checklist, please use the space provided in the PDF document below to give a detailed explanation of the non-compliance and the remedial actions you plan to take.
+If you answer ‘No’ to any of the questions in this checklist, please use the space provided in this document to give a detailed explanation of the non-compliance and the remedial actions you plan to take.